 How will you finance the remodel

-Consider your key needs from contractors
+Consider your key needs

 When creating your budget, you need to think about what you need to be done.
 What things are you going to ask a contractor to do?
 Consider things like the key structural changes and what cosmetic changes are needed.